 Kidney cancer survival rates

-About 75% of patients live at least five years after diagnosis compared with the general population.
+Just over 75% of patients live at least five years after diagnosis compared with the general population.
 This is called the relative survival rate, and it leaves out the risk of dying from another cause.
 Keep in mind that survival rates are averages, though, and can’t predict an individual outcome.
 They also reflect, by definition, treatments that were available five or more years ago.

 Kidney cancer symptoms